AlexandreMPDias/SmileCam/CodingRules.md

   src  | Contain the script files and data files
   data | Contain all data files needed by the project
   config | Contain all config files needed by the project
-  constant | Contain Python scripts containing constant variables declaration
+  constant | Contain Python scripts with only variable declarations
   modules | Contain Python scripts that is the project itself
   test | Containt Python scripts for automated tests